st8tikratio/cardano_DRep/docs/con-parameters.md

 ---

 ## Constitution Paramters (05-DEC-2024)
+- Symbol and Explanation
+  - (y) The Guardrail Script can be used to enforce the Guardrail
+  - (x) The Guardrail Script cannot be used to enforce the Guardrail
+  - (~ - reason) The Guardrail Script cannot be used to enforce the Guardrail for the reason given, but future ledger changes could enable this.

 | Section                 | Parameter Name                 | Parameter Type                                 | Value#1                                     | Value#2                            | Value#3              |
 | -------                 | --------------                 | -------------                                  | -------------                               | ------------------                 | ---------            |